ReVanced/revanced-manager/docs/2_managing-patched-applications.md

 ## ⏭️ What's next

-The next section will inform you on how to update ReVanced Manager.
+The next page will inform you on how to update ReVanced Manager.

 Continue: [🔄 Updating ReVanced Manager](3_updating-revanced-manager.md)